5 Retaining Wall Drainage Requirements to Know

 For instance, areas with heavy rainfall, like the Pacific Northwest, demand more robust drainage systems.
 Meanwhile, regions with expansive clay soils, such as parts of Texas and California, require solutions that address soil movement and water management.
 In the Northeast and Midwest, where freeze-thaw cycles are common, deeper gravel layers and insulated drainage pipes may be necessary to prevent frost heave.
 Even in arid areas, where drainage might seem less critical, occasional heavy storms can overwhelm poorly designed systems, making proper planning essential.

-Regular Maintenance and Inspection
+Create a Simple Maintenance and Inspection Plan

 Routine maintenance is key to keeping your drainage system functioning effectively.
 Warning signs of trouble include water stains, soil erosion, pooling water, or visible wall damage like bulging or cracks.